datamade/committee-oversight/README.md

     cp committeeoversight/local_settings.example.py committeeoversight/local_settings.py
     ```

 5. Start a `hearings` database with a scrape from the [hearings repo](https://github.com/datamade/hearings) or a data dump from a pal.
-If you're following the latter path and have a `hearings.dump` file in the root of this project, restore it by running:
+If you're following the latter path and have an archival format `hearings.dump` file (see [documentation](https://www.postgresql.org/docs/10/app-pgrestore.html)) in the root of this project, restore it by running:

     ```bash
     pg_restore -C -j4 --no-owner hearings.dump | psql